Updated for 2023

 We worked in partnership with LEON to enable the scheme and it was hugely successful, resulting in increased coffee sales as well as creating over 6000 new Leon Club members in its first month alone.

-Get game-changing data insights on your coffee customers
+Get game-changing customer data insights

 With this data, coffee shop operators can start to really understand who their customers are and how they interact with their brand across numerous channels.

-Pareto’s principle, also known as the 80/20 rule, states that 80% of outputs come from 20% of the inputs.
+Pareto’s principle – also known as the 80/20 rule – states that 80% of outputs come from 20% of the inputs.
 In business that means 20% of your customers are generally more valuable than the other 80% put together.
 But how do you identify that valuable minority?

-Even the simplest digital ordering platforms can collect sales data, but only integrated tech systems will enable you to really put that data to work.
+Even the simplest digital ordering platforms can collect sales data.
+But only integrated tech systems will enable you to really put that data to work.

 Data is like coffee – it needs to be in the right place at the right time, or it’ll go to waste.
 To help your company actively use data when making decisions, you should make sure that it is easy for your team to access the data regularly.
 Set up clear and automated data reports to come through every week.